Overview

 Use Case: Organization-wide automation

-Resources: Dedicated cluster
+Resources: Dedicated nodes

 Extension Points